 - Keep you grow lights low to produce more leaves.

-Growing lettuce from scraps, seeds or seed pods can yield an abundance of lettuce leaves to add them to your favourite salads or sandwiches.
-Experimenting is a great activity to get your children involved to see nature at work and eat what they have grown.
+Growing lettuce from scraps, seeds or seed pods can yield an abundance of lettuce leaves to add them ur favourite salads or sandwiches.
+Experimenting is a great activity to get your children involved and eat what they’ve grown.

-If you are an AeroGarden lover or would like to become one, I would love to hear your feedback on the systems, plants you have grown or issues you have faced and success stories.
+If you are an AeroGarden lover or would like to become one, I would love to hear your feedback about the unit your use, plants you’ve grown successfully or what issues you’ve had while using AeroGarden products.